 Academy food service offers complete meals in a cafeteria setting.
 You may choose from a selection of freshly prepared entrees and desserts with a full range of beverages available to complement your meal.
 There is also a made-to-order deli and a salad bar.
 Heart-healthy and vegetarian selections are also available.
 Food service personnel can assist anyone who has special dietary needs.
-If you are an MSHA employee, you will receive a meal card when you check in.
-Present this card to the cashier upon entering the cafeteria serving line.
-Non-MSHA students who are in residence must pay for lodging and meals.
+The cafeteria is open weekdays for breakfast from 6:15 a.m. to 8:00 a.m. and lunch from 11:30 a.m. to 1:00 p.m.